axeluhl/sailing-analytics/wiki/planning/businesscases/dataconsistency.md

   * Remove incomplete entities from calculation (if possible, otherwise return "n/a")
   * Adapt to missing data or changed sampling rate
 * Overall Measures of System State
-  * Overall Consistency
+  * Overall Consistency: measure for connectedness and completeness of sailing solution
-  * Overall Confidence
+  * Overall Confidence: profile describing accuracies of numerical quantities compared to reference limits

 ### Description